wichtounet/eddic/README.md

     $ cd eddic
     $ ./bin/eddic samples/simple.eddi

-That will create a a.outfile in the current folder.
+That will create a a.out file in the current folder.
 You can then run this file as any other executable on your computer.

 ## Troubleshooting ##